ropensci/ijtiff/index.md

 # ijtiff <img src="man/figures/logo.png" align="right" height=140/>

-This is a general purpose TIFF I/O utility for R. The [`tiff` package](https://cran.r-project.org/package=tiff) already exists but `ijtiff` adds some functionality and overcomes some bugs therein.
+This is a general purpose TIFF I/O utility for R. The [`tiff` package](https://cran.r-project.org/package=tiff) already exists for this purpose but `ijtiff` adds some functionality and overcomes some bugs therein.

   - `ijtiff` can write TIFF files whose pixel values are real (floating-point) numbers; `tiff` cannot.